 Avnet has two primary operating groups - Electronics Marketing ("EM") and Technology Solutions ("TS").
 Both operating groups have operations in each of the three major economic regions of the world: the Americas; Europe, the Middle East and Africa ("EMEA"); and Asia/Pacific, consisting of Asia, Australia and New Zealand ("Asia" or "Asia/Pac").
 Each operating group has its own management team led by a group president and includes regional presidents and senior executives within the operating group who manage the various functions within the businesses.
 Each operating group also has distinct financial reporting that is evaluated at the corporate level on which operating decisions and strategic planning for the Company as a whole are made.
-Divisions exist within each operating group and enhance each operating group's ability to work with its customers and suppliers, generally along more specific product lines or geographies.
+Divisions exist within each operating group that serve primarily as sales and marketing units to further streamline the sales and marketing efforts within each operating group and enhance each operating group's ability to work with its customers and suppliers, generally along more specific product lines or geographies.
 However, each division relies heavily on the support services provided by the operating group as well as centralized support at the corporate level.